 Ingredients

-- 1/4 cup gluten free reduced-sodium Tamari, or soy sauce if not GF
+- 1/4 cup gluten-free reduced-sodium Tamari, or soy sauce if not GF

-- 2 Tablespoons coconut sugar, or white sugar or honey
+- 2 Tablespoons granulated OR coconut sugar

 - 1/4 teaspoon ground ginger